 Yes, use boiled eggs; though I’m certain some misguided unbalanced individuals actually do make egg salad with scrambled eggs, or horror of horrors compounded mangled omelets or even worse God help us please not quiche.
 I mash mine with a wide-tined fork and add good mayonnaise to texture.
 Adjust the amount to your own tastes; me, I like it a little on the dry/chunky side as opposed to the creamy/smooth.
 Of course I use black olives, usually canned pitted jumbo, but Kalamata give it a nice salty kick and the olive oil is a nice touch.
 Finely-chopped celery and green onion give egg salad a better texture, a dash of pepper vinegar or lemon juice gives it a little bite, and I like mine peppery, served on rye toast with a light Pilsner.

-Very soon you’re bound to have a few boiled eggs left over, and here’s a great recipe for a light buffet any time of the day.
+Very soon you’re bound to have a few boiled eggs left over, and here’s a great recipe for those come Monday morning or for a light buffet any time of the day.
+I always add a tablespoon of Parmesan to the egg mixture.

 Brennan’s of New Orleans: Creamed Eggs Chartres